osmanburucu-ibm/helper_scripts/README.md

 # helper_scripts

+A collection of scripts.

+## VMWare Automation Scripts

 Simple scripts for my other projects, createvmclone is based on [Virtjunkie.com repo](https://github.com/jonhowe/Virtjunkie.com)

 Cannot remember where i had found the base for addtoknownhosts.

 Both scripts were tested only on Mac OS (zsh) so they could work on Linux but not sure.

-## Scripts

 ### createvmclone

-This script will clone a given base image and will insiert its name and ip address to an ansible inventory file
+This script will clone a given base image and will insert its name and ip address to an ansible inventory file

 ~~~sh